Frequently Asked Questions about Graduate Student Unionization

 What has happened at other schools?

-Since August 2016, elections have been held at Harvard, Duke, Columbia and Yale.
+Since August 2016, elections have been held at Harvard, Duke, Columbia, Yale, and Cornell.
 At Duke, the union withdrew its petition to represent graduate students after a preliminary ballot count showed a majority voted against the union.
-At Harvard, a preliminary count indicates that a majority voted against the union.
+At Harvard and Cornell, preliminary counts indicate that a majority voted against the union.
 At Columbia, students voted in favor of a union.
 At Yale, students in six departments voted in favor of forming unions, while students in another department did not, and in two departments, the final count is not yet determined, as of March 20, 2017.

 The following links offer additional viewpoints on graduate student unionization.

 See what Penn graduate students who oppose unionization are saying: https://nopennunion.org

 The University of Chicago’s legal office summarized the effects unionization might have on academic practice there: https://provost.uchicago.edu/initiatives/summary-union-grievances-nyu-and-yale

 Duke University’s President Richard Brodhead offered his perspective on graduate student unionization, before the union withdrew its petition at Duke: https://sites.duke.edu/union/message-from-president-brodhead-on-proposed-graduate-student-union

 A group of Cornell students estimated AFT dues based on information from Rutgers AAUP-AFT: http://atwhatcost.org/2016/10/24/230

 The Harvard Crimson reported on two Harvard deans’ emails to students regarding unionization, as well as a union organizer’s response: https://www.thecrimson.com/article/2016/11/16/deans-send-emails-before-grad-student-union-vote